This factsheet was last updated in October 2015.

 - customer pressure, particularly shifting markets

-- to learn new organisation behaviour and skills
+- learning new organisation behaviours and skills

 - government legislation/initiatives.